 S&T got off to a great start on both sides of the ball to begin the match.
 They recorded 11 kills against just four errors to hit 22 percent in the opening set while forcing NMU (2-1) to hit into 10 errors against just eight kills.
 The Miners recorded six total blocks in the set and were led by Hayley Wright's five kills and five digs.

-Page 2 of 4 - S&T led throughout building a seven point lead early, but the Wildcats got to within 14-13.
+S&T led throughout building a seven point lead early, but the Wildcats got to within 14-13.
 After that the Miners put the set away with an 11-2 run.
 Wright had two kills and an ace in the run.

 There were a few early ties in the second set before Northern Michigan took control with a 6-1 surge to build a 9-4 edge.

 The third set was tight up until the midway point when the Wildcats began to break away thanks to a 10-1 run.
 S&T would battle back to within six points, but couldn't get any closer as NMU would go onto win 25-18 and take the 2-1 lead.

 The Wildcats dominated the early portions of set four building that nine-point cushion and appeared to be cruising towards victory.